-Mechanic takes off from Sea-Tac Airport, crashes in island in South Sound
+Horizon Air worker takes plane from Sea-Tac Airport, crashes on island in south Puget Sound

-Officials said a 29-year-old mechanic took off from Seattle-Tacoma International Airport and crashed in Pierce County.
-“It was unfathomable, it was something out of a movie,” a witness said.
-“The smoke lingered.
-You could still hear the F-15s, which were flying low.”
+Officials said a 29-year-old Horizon Air employee took off from Seattle-Tacoma International Airport and crashed in Pierce County.
+No other passengers or crew appeared to be onboard.

-A 29-year-old mechanic took off in a Horizon Air Q400 turboprop at Seattle-Tacoma International Airport Friday night and crashed the plane in south Puget Sound while being trailed by two fighter jets, officials said.
+A Horizon Air worker took off Friday night in one of the airline’s Q400 turboprops at Seattle-Tacoma International Airport and crashed on an island in south Puget Sound while being trailed by two fighter jets, officials said.

-The plane was piloted by a Pierce County man and crashed on Ketron Island, according to the Pierce County Sheriff’s Office.
-There appear to have been no passengers on the 76-seat plane.
+The plane was taken by a 29-year-old Sumner man about 8 p.m. and crashed on Ketron Island about 90 minutes later, according to the Pierce County Sheriff’s Department.
+No passengers or crew appeared to be aboard the 76-seat plane.

-The sheriff’s office said that “this is not a terrorist incident” and that the pilot was a mechanic from an unknown airline.
-He crashed from either doing stunts or because of a lack of flying skills.
+The Sheriff’s Department said it was “not a terrorist incident.”
+The plane crashed either while the man was doing stunts or because of a lack of flying skills, according to the Sheriff’s Department.

-“A joyride gone terribly wrong,” Pierce County Sheriff Paul Pastor said during a news conference in Steilacoom.
+“A joyride gone terribly wrong,” Pierce County Sheriff Paul Pastor said during a news conference in Steilacoom, which is about 3 miles from the island.

-Reached by phone at 9:30 p.m., Horizon Air CEO Gary Beck said it was too early to say anything and that the airline was still gathering information.

-Horizon Air Chief Operating Officer Constance von Muehlen said in a video statement that an airline employee took off in the plane about 8 p.m. and that she believed no other passengers or crew were onboard.
+Pastor said the plane crashed on the island, which has a population of 20.
+He said the crash caused an intense fire and no injuries were reported on the ground.
+He said the man who took the plane apparently died.

-“Our hearts are with the family of the individual onboard as well as all our Alaska Air and Horizon Air employees,” she said.
+Horizon Air COO Constance von Muehlen said in a late-night video that “our hearts are with the family of the individual onboard as well as all our Alaska Air and Horizon Air employees.”

-Flights from Sea-Tac were temporarily grounded but normal operations resumed about 9:30 p.m.
-At the Alaska Airlines terminal, it was a hushed Friday night.
-Lines were modest and most flights were on time.
+She said she believed the plane had been taken by “a single Horizon Air employee” and that no other passengers or crew were onboard.
+The employee was a “ground service agent,” according to Alaska Airlines.

-On a live air-traffic control feed, the person flying the plane could be heard speaking with an air-traffic controller who addressed him as Rich and Richard.
+On a live air-traffic control feed, the person flying the plane could be heard talking with an air-traffic controller who addressed him as Rich and Richard.

-At one point the person explained he had put some gas in the plane “to go check out the Olympics … and uh, yeah.”
+At one point he explained he had put some gas in the plane “to go check out the Olympics… and uh, yeah.”

 Then later he began to worry about his fuel.